anteloalejandro/typewriter/README.md

 ## TODO

-- [ ] **Typing like you'd do in a typewritter**
+- [-] **Typing like you'd do in a typewritter**
-  - [ ] Tabs, space and backspace only move the cursor
+  - [x] Tabs, space and backspace only move the cursor
-  - [ ] Enter jumps to a new line, but it does not act like a CR
+  - [x] Enter jumps to a new line, but it does not act like a CR
-  - [ ] Carriage Return key (which one?)
+  - [x] Carriage Return key
-  - [ ] Key to delete text as if the typewritter had a type with corrector fluid.
+  - [-] Key to delete text as if the typewritter had a type with corrector fluid.
   Deleting won't be visually perfect and may take multiple keystrokes
   - [ ] Allow writing multiple characters in the same area, one over another
-  - [ ] Drag the page up with the mouse to move the cursor up
+  - [ ] Move the mouse to drag the page arround, along with the cursor position
+  - [ ] Notify the user when only 10 characters left to hit the margin
+  - [ ] Add a ruler to set margins
+  - [ ] Move the page around as you write
 - [ ] **Style**
   - [ ] Satisfying sound effects and animations
   - [ ] Multiple "typewritters" (different fonts and UI)